tayburke/Learning-Tones/README.md

 > pretty accurate!
 You can toggle between this section and the section above as many times as they like!

 - [ ] **Delete all user recordings**
-> At the end, you can delete all their recordings for storage space purposes by running the last block of code.
+> At the end, you can delete all recordings for storage space purposes by running the last block of code.

 :+1: Have fun and good luck in learning Mandarin tones!